openvinotoolkit/open_model_zoo/models/intel/text-spotting-0001-recognizer-decoder/description/text-spotting-0001-recognizer-decoder.md

 # text-spotting-0001-recognizer-decoder

-## Use case and High-level description
+## Use Case and High-Level Description

-This is text spotting model that means it simultaneously detects and recognizes text.
-The model detects symbol sequences separated by space and does recognition without using any dictionary.
-The model is built on top of Mask-RCNN framework with additional attention-based text recognition head.
+This is a text-spotting model that simultaneously detects and recognizes text.
+The model detects symbol sequences separated by space and performs recognition without a dictionary.
+The model is built on top of the Mask-RCNN framework with additional attention-based text recognition head.

-Symbols set is alphanumeric: 0123456789abcdefghijklmnopqrstuvwxyz
+Symbols set is alphanumeric: `0123456789abcdefghijklmnopqrstuvwxyz`.

-This model is 2d-attention-based GRU decoder of text recognition head.
+This model is 2D attention-based GRU decoder of text recognition head.

 ## Example